 - To pay tax or claim a refund on under-withheld US source income (often US source pension income)

 - Reporting of gambling winnings

-In cases where a Canadian or US taxpayer needs to made a revision or correction to their US or Canadian income tax return, form 1040x or form T1adj are available respectively to make these adjustments.
+In cases where a Canadian or US taxpayer needs to make a revision or correction to their US or Canadian income tax return, form 1040-X or form T1adj are available respectively to make these adjustments.